-Prior to 1880, to make two-color glass, colored glass had to be layered or "flashed" over the clear glass, this was achieved by dipping the clear glass in to the molten colored glass, then patterns were cut into it by hand.
+Prior to 1880, in order to make two-color glass, colored glass had to be layered or "flashed" over the clear glass.
+This was achieved by dipping the clear glass into molten colored glass, and then patterns were cut into it by hand.
 This type of glass was labor intensive to make and expensive to own.

 Early American Pattern Glass (EAPG) - Cheap but Beautiful Glass for the Masses

-In the late 1800s glass manufacturing improvements made it easier and cheaper to make pattern glass.
-Beautiful glass pieces were produced that were affordable to the general public.
+In the late 1800s, glass manufacturing improvements made it easier and cheaper to make decorative glass.
+Beautiful pieces were produced that were affordable to the general public.
 Early American Pattern Glass was made by pressing molten glass into a mold with a pattern on it.
-The patterns were often copies of the old cut glass patterns.
+The patterns were often copies of old cut glass patterns.

-In 1888 Henry Mueller patented a process of applying a chemical stain to the raised surfaces of pattern glass.
-This is what made Ruby Stained Pattern Glass possible.
+In 1888, Henry Mueller patented a process of applying a chemical stain to the raised surfaces of pattern glass.
+This is what made ruby stained pattern glass possible.
 It was made to mimic the more expensive ruby flashed glass.
-The stained, patterned glass was often further decorated by etching patterns, like flowers, or ivy, into the red stain.
+The stained, pattern glass was often further decorated by etching patterns, like flowers, or ivy, into the red stain.
 I am fortunate enough to have some fine examples of that technique.

 It is also easy to tell genuine cut glass by looking at it.
-There is a sharpness to the cuts rather than the more rounded edges of pressed glass.
+There is a sharpness to the cuts in contrast to the more rounded edges of pressed glass.

-Most of the red glass you see in antique stores in the US are not true "Flashed Glass."
-My collection is of Ruby Stained Pattern Glass, which I generally refer to as simply "Ruby Glass."
+Most of the red glass you see in antique stores in the US are not true "flashed glass."
+My collection is ruby stained pattern glass, which I generally refer to as simply "ruby glass."

 A lot of the information I am relating here came from the Ruby Stain Museum website.
 The website is no longer available, which is unfortunate.
 There was some great information there.
 The museum itself is located at 2454 Royal Street, New Orleans, LA 70117.

-One nice thing about collecting something is that people see it, and know what you like, so they will get you more of it on gift giving occasions.
+One nice thing about collecting something is, people see it; then they know what you like.
+They will get you more of it on gift giving occasions.
 Sometimes that backfires and you find yourself up to your ears in figurines of turtles, or owls, or cows.

 Still, I never mind receiving ruby glass as a gift.
 My mom got this delicate looking little basket for me at a thrift store in our town.
 I don't know how much she paid for it, since it was a gift, but I'm sure it was a bargain.